Sylvain Turgeon: Hartford Whalers

 He established career highs of 45 goals and 79 points in 76 games for the Whalers in the 1985–86 season.
 Turgeon recorded his second career hat trick on December 18, 1985 against Reggie Lemelin in a 4–3 victory over the Calgary Flames.
 He was named as Francis' replacement as the Whalers' representative on the Wales Conference All-Star Team at the 1986 NHL All-Star Game that took place in Hartford.
 During the game, he assisted on a goal by Peter Šťastný.
 The Whalers made the 1986 Stanley Cup playoffs that season, the first time in Turgeon's career.
 The first series was a best-of-five versus the Quebec Nordiques.
-In game one, Turgeon scored the game-winning goal to give Hartford its first ever post-season goal.
+In game one, Turgeon scored Hartford's first-ever game-winning goal in the playoffs to give Hartford their first official playoff win.
 The Whalers went on to win the series, the only playoff series that the team ever won.
 In the second round they faced the Montreal Canadiens in a best-of-seven series.
 However, while warming up before game 7 against the Canadiens, Turgeon suffered an abdominal ailment and could not play.
 Ultimately the Canadiens won the game and the series and the Whalers were eliminated.

 The abdominal ailment turned into stomach surgery stemming from an injury to his groin that kept him out of the lineup through the first half of thee 1986–87 season.
 He returned to the lineup on January 9, 1987 in a 3–0 loss to the Winnipeg Jets.
 That season saw the height of "Whalermania" and Turgeon was a key component of it, playing on a line with Francis and Kevin Dineen.
 He scored 23 goals and 36 points in 41 games that season as the Whalers won the Adams Division for the first time.
 The Whalers went to the playoffs again that season but were eliminated in the first round by the Nordiques.
 The Whalers struggled during the 1987–88 season, firing their coach in February 1988 and Turgeon reflected that, scoring 23 goals, 49 points in 71 games.
 The Whalers made the playoffs but were eliminated in the first round again, this time by the Canadiens.
 Turgeon did register a point in those six games.
 At the end of the season, the first mentions of a possible trade of Turgeon were raised by the Whalers general manager, Emile Francis.
 In his final year with Hartford during the 1988–89 season, Turgeon appeared in only 42 games, registering 16 goals and 40 points.
 He suffered a separated shoulder in a game versus the Boston Bruins on December 19, 1988.
 He returned to the lineup on March 14, 1989 in an 8–2 victory over the New York Islanders and scored twice in his return.
 The Whalers faced the Canadiens in the 1989 playoffs and were swept in four games in the first round.